videlalvaro/videlalvaro.github.io/_posts/2016-10-29-inside-java-s-threadlocalrandom.md

 The mixing step of the algorithm applies a function to the hash value obtained from the pedigree in order to reduce the statistical correlation of two hash values, so it becomes hard to predict their sequence.
-In the case of DotMix, the mix function swaps the the high and low order bits of the hash value, that is, a function that in a 64bit hash for example, swaps the first 32bit part with the second one.
+In the case of DotMix, the mix function swaps the high and low order bits of the hash value, that is, a function that in a 64bit hash for example, swaps the first 32bit part with the second one.
 For DotMix they use a mixing function based on